bsrst dao faq's

-You will receive transfer credit from UNMC for the 40-45 semester hours of required prerequisites and a maximum of 60 semester hours of credit for your professional certification (proof of accredited program completion and ARRT, ARDMS or CNMT registration required).
+You will receive transfer credit from UNMC for the 40-45 semester hours of required prerequisites and a maximum of 60 semester hours of credit for your professional certification (proof of accredited program completion and ARRT, ARDMS or NMTCB registration required).
 You will also earn a minimum of 20-25 semester hours of college credit while enrolled in the BSRST Degree Advancement Option.
-Your faculty advisor will review your official college transcripts for eligible prerequisites and electives for transfer toward the degree.
+Your official college transcripts will be reviewed for eligible prerequisites and electives for transfer toward the degree.
 If you need additional coursework, your faculty advisor will recommend possible upper-level electives from an accredited college or university.
 There are several courses appropriate for your course of study available through distance learning technology in Nebraska and elsewhere in the United States.
 Upon completion of the DAO, you must apply for graduation.
-At that time your transcripts will be reviewed for credit by the UNMC Office of Academic Records.

 Is the BSRST Program accredited?

 The DAO is an integral part of the University of Nebraska Medical Center School of Allied Health Professions, which is accredited by the North Central Association of Colleges, and Schools.
 The BSRST option is considered a degree completion program and does not include a professional clinical education component; therefore, it is not under the purview of the Joint Review Commission on Education in Radiologic Technology (JRCERT).